ProjectPythia/pythia-foundations/preamble/how-to-use.md

 and even change the example programs.
 At first the code cells have no output, until you execute them by pressing {kbd}`Shift`\+{kbd}`Enter`.
-Complete details on how to interact with a live Jupyter notebook are described in [Getting Started with Jupyter](../foundations/getting-started-jupyter.ipynb).
+Complete details on how to interact with a live Jupyter notebook are described in [Running Notebooks in JupyterLab](../foundations/jupyterlab-notebooks.ipynb).

 ### Interacting with Jupyter Books locally